 shifts to younger strata.

-basin is dissected by sublatitudinal and younger submeridional faults.
+dissected by sublatitudinal and younger submeridional faults.

 Sublatitudinal faults often bound half grabens on the southern flank of